nikhil15041993/Install-Puppet-4-on-Ubuntu/README.md

 ## Step 1 — Configuring /etc/hosts

-On every machine
-On each machine, edit the /etc/hosts file.
+On each agent machine, edit the /etc/hosts file.
 At the end of the file, specify the Puppet master server as follows, substituting the IP address for your Puppet master:

 sudo nano /etc/hosts
 /etc/hosts
 ```
-puppet_ip_address    puppet
+puppet-master_ip_address    puppet puppet-master
 ```

 ## Step 2 — Installing Puppet Server